 How much do bartenders make per hour these days?

-Many bartenders only work part-time; some work split shifts, while others work extended shifts, primarily if they are employed in established venues.
+Many bartenders only work part-time, split shifts, while others work extended shifts, primarily if employed in established venues.
 That means that bartenders can pull anywhere between 24 to even 80 hours of bartending work per week.

 In the United States, the real number of hours bartenders work can be further obscured by the fact that bartenders earn a considerable chunk of their take-home pay through tips.